From Joomla! Documentation

 This article is designed to help Joomla!
-Bug Squad members as they test Open issues and Pending issues.
+Bug Squad members as they test New issues and Pending issues.

 Testing New Issues

-The "Open" status indicates that no member of the Joomla!
+The "New" status indicates that no member of the Joomla!
 Bug Squad has evaluated this issue.
-So the goal is to learn enough about the issue to be able to change the status to one of the following: Unable to Confirm, Known Issue, Duplicate Report, Not Joomla!
-Core, Confirmed, or Information Required.
+So the goal is to learn enough about the issue to be able to change the status to one of the following: Unconfirmed Report, Known Issue, Duplicate Report, Confirmed or Information Required.
 See Bug Tracking Process for details about these status codes.

-Here is a checklist for testing Open issues:
+Here is a checklist for testing New issues:

 - Did you carefully read the whole description and any other comments?

 - Is there enough information provided?
 If not, add a comment and change to Information Required.

 - Did you search the tracker to see if this issue has already been reported?
 If so, add a comment and change to Duplicate Report.

 - Is the issue a known issue or limitation?
-If so, change status to Known Issue.
+If so, add a comment and change to Known Issue.

 - Is the issue an enhancement request?
-If so, change status to Not a Bug.
+If so, change status to Discussion.

 - Before testing, did you update your local GIT repository to get the latest GIT Joomla! version?
 (See Git for Testers and Trackers)